 valleys and other areas have significantly different weather due to terrain

-Web Cams - These "micro-climates" can sometimes be experienced
+- These "micro-climates" can sometimes be experienced adjacent to the

-adjacent to the ski resorts with temperatures at the base of the mountain
+ski resorts with temperatures at the base of the mountain being 8-10 degrees

 People visit the Poconos to experience our couples resorts and our Family Resorts and Water Parks.
 Unlike other vacation destinations in the Northeast US, the Poconos has a distinct flavor.
 While some find it unexciting because you have to drive around and explore and some find it too exciting because they have yet to discover the "quiet corners," MOST visitors find it just right, with enough to do to keep them busy for months.
 AND, since the activities menu changes with the season, some of our visitors come only at certain times of the year for the activities they enjoy most.

 We who live here, however, find that, except for spring, there is more to do than we can ever complete.
-The Activity Choices range from Skiing, Snow tubing, Snow Shoeing, Snow mobiling, Ice Fishing, Ice Skating, Ice Golf (Yes, there is such a thing!) in winter to Kayaking, Canoeing, Fishing, Hiking, Biking (both road and mountain,) Festivals, Swimming, Picnicking, Camping, (now, also, Glamping") Theater, Downtown Nightlife, Concerts, NASCAR, Zip Lining, Golf, Tree Top Adventures, Horse Back Riding and Waterfalls in Summer.
+The Activity Choices range from Skiing, Snow tubing, Snow Shoeing, Snow mobiling, Ice Fishing, Ice Skating, Ice Golf (Yes, there is such a thing!) in winter to Festivals, Kayaking, Canoeing, Fishing, Hiking, Biking (both road and mountain,) Swimming, Picnicking, Camping, (now, also, Glamping") Theater, Downtown Nightlife, Concerts, NASCAR, Zip Lining, Tree Top Adventures, Horse Back Riding, Waterfalls, and Golf in Summer.

 If you live in New York City, on Long Island, in Philadelphia, Southern New Jersey or Maryland .... the Pocono Mountains of Northeast Pennsylvania are in your back yard.
 Less than 3 hours from even the furthest of these, you can be here after work on Friday to relax or play.
 From Manhattan, take the bus (Some resorts will pick you up at the bus station) From further away, fly into Allentown (40 minutes and the nicest small airport you'll ever visit) New York (EWR is 1.5 hours) or Philadelphia (a quick superhighway trip of 1.5 hours) Once here, you'll discover a wonderland of rivers, mountains, lakes, streams and activities for couples or families.
 The location of the Poconos is perfect for the timeshare resort industry where couples go on romantic getaways to relax and get to know one another better and for families who enjoy resort style vacations.